 Keeping secrets from your partner or withholding your feelings stifles trust, so it’s vital that you can create a space to be transparent with one another and communicate your needs and concerns.

+It’s hard to trust your partner with the big things if you feel there isn’t open communication.
 Set time aside to talk about how you’re feeling and what you need from your partner in order to trust them.
 If you have an issue, don’t let it build up.
 A key part of healthy communication is listening to one another, so try to listen to your partner without interrupting them or getting defensive.

 If your partner is upset, “take your lashings,” adds Caldwell.
 “Your partner has every right to be angry, depressed, shocked, and utterly disappointed.
 You don't get to take issue with their tone, body language, or choice of words.
 You have temporarily lost that right, and accepting this is part of the rebuilding.”